-From time-to-time, international standard setting and oversight bodies, conduct assessment of the DFSA’s regulatory regime.
-Our aim is to create an environment that is on par with international standards of regulation and represents a best-of-breed of best practices.
+From time-to-time, international standard setting and oversight bodies will conduct assessments of the DFSA’s regulatory regime, generally now by way of self-assessment and peer review.
+Our aim is to create an environment that is on par with international standards of regulation and best practices.

-The International Monetary Fund and World Bank (IMF) jointly conduct periodic Financial System Stability Assessments (FSAP) of member states, typically on a three to five year cycle.
-The purpose of the Assessments is to ensure that a jurisdiction's regulatory and supervisory systems and practices contribute to financial stability.
+The International Monetary Fund and World Bank (IMF) jointly conduct periodic Financial System Stability Assessments (FSAP) of member states.
+The purpose of these assessments is to ensure that a jurisdiction's regulatory and supervisory systems and practices contribute to financial stability.
 In that regard, the IMF assesses financial regulators' quality and performance, and conformity with recognised international best practice.

 The FSAP included a separate "Detailed Assessment of Observance of IOSCO Objectives and Principles of Securities Regulation".
 The IMF concluded that "The DFSA has established a very impressive set of laws, regulations and rules and policies and procedures for regulation.
 Its staff is well qualified and work to international best practice standards."